Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/statsig-cohort.md

 3. Enter _Name_ and _Statsig API Key_.
 4. Save the destination.

+## Send a cohort

+1. In Amplitude, open the cohort you want to export.
+2. Click **Sync**, and choose Statsig.
+3. Select the destination.
+4. Select the sync cadence.
+5. Save when finished.

 After your cohort is synced into Statsig, you can find it under **Segments** in the Statsig console.
 Expect updates to reflect within 15 minutes.
 See Statsig's [Segments documentation](https://docs.statsig.com/segments) for more information on how you can use the data.